-II.B.203.
+2.B.203.
 It should be emphasized that the custodial statuses covered by this policy are those occurring after conviction of a felony, non-traffic gross misdemeanor, gross misdemeanor driving while impaired or refusal to submit to a chemical test case or misdemeanor on the targeted misdemeanor list provided in Minn.
 Stat. § 299C.10, subd.
 1(e).
 Thus, a person who commits a new felony while on pre-trial diversion or pre-trial release on another charge would not get a custody status point.
+Likewise, persons serving a misdemeanor sentence for an offense not on the targeted misdemeanor list provided in Minn.
+Stat. § 299C.10, subd.
+1(e), would not receive a custody status point, even if the misdemeanor sentence was imposed upon conviction of a gross misdemeanor or felony.

-II.B.204.
+2.B.204.
 As a general rule, the Commission excludes traffic offenses from consideration in computing the criminal history score.
 Given the increased penalties associated with driving while impaired offenses and serious impact on public safety, the Commission determined that these offenses should be considered for custody status points in the same manner as non-traffic offenses.

-II.B.205.
+2.B.205.
 The most problematic consequence of a criminal history score in excess of the maximum points differentiated by the Sentencing Guidelines Grids is that no additional penalty accrues for engaging in felonious behavior while under custody supervision.
 For example, if an offender has a criminal history score of seven and is released pending sentencing for a severity level three offense, and he or she commits another severity level three offense while awaiting sentencing, the presumptive sentence for the most recent offense is the same as for the prior offense.
 There is a presumption against consecutive sentences for property offenses, and therefore no additional penalty is provided when this type of situation occurs.
 The addition of three months to the cell duration provides a uniform presumptive standard for dealing with this situation.

-II.B.206.
+2.B.206.
 While the Commission believes that the impact of the custody status provision should be maintained for all cases, incrementing the sanction for each criminal history point above that displayed by the Sentencing Guidelines Grids is deemed inappropriate.
 The primary determinant of the sentence is the seriousness of the current offense of conviction.
 Criminal history is of secondary importance and the Commission believes that proportionality in sentencing is served sufficiently with the criminal history differentiations incorporated in the Sentencing Guidelines Grids and with the special provision for maintaining the impact of the custody status provision.
 Further differentiation is deemed unnecessary to achieve proportionality in sentencing.

-II.B.207.
+2.B.207.
 The Commission believes that when multiple offenses are an element of the conviction offense or the conviction offense is an aggregated offense, the offender should receive a custody status point if they become subject to one of the criminal justice supervision statuses outlined in 2.a at any point during the time period in which the offenses occurred.
 While the Commission recognizes that its policy for determining the presumptive sentence states that for aggregated offenses, the earliest offense date determines the date of offense, it believes that eligibility for a custody status point should not be limited to the offender's status at the time of the earliest date of offense.